-I hope this guide helps you discover the best wineries in Valle de Guadalupe!
-If you need any help planning or have any questions, please reach out or message me on my contact page!
+I hope this guide helps you discover the best wineries in Valle de Guadalupe.
+If you need any help planning or have any questions, please reach out or message me on my contact page.
+As always, check out my Wine Tasting Trip Essentials Packing Guide!
 I would love to hear about how your trip went as well.
 Which wineries did you go to?
 Which ones are your favorites?

 Want more trip ideas to Mexico?
 Check out my Road Trip through Puerto Vallarta.